sardana-org/sardana/doc/source/glossary.rst

         an :term:`expression` or a one of several constructs with a keyword, such as :keyword:`if`, :keyword:`while` or :keyword:`for`.

+    stepper
+        A stepper motor (or step motor) is a brushless DC electric motor that divides a full rotation into a number of equal steps.
+The motor's position can then be commanded to move and hold at one of these steps without any feedback sensor (an open-loop controller), as long as the motor is carefully sized to the application.

     triple-quoted string
         A string which is bound by three instances of either a quotation mark (") or an apostrophe (').
 While they don't provide any functionality